 - 1. For the purposes of this section, a transcript is a formal record certifying and documenting a student's or former student's academic achievements and shall include, at a minimum, the student's name, date of birth, last known address, dates of attendance, courses taken, standardized test scores, grades or proficiencies achieved, and credits or credentials awarded.
-An academic record includes a student's transcript and may also include alternate graduation plans, an Individualized Education Program , a 504 Plan, personalized learning plan, rank in class, awards, activities, clubs, and other information not included in a student's transcript.
+An academic record includes a student's transcript and may also include alternate graduation plans, an Individualized Education Plan (IEP), a 504 Plan, personalized learning plan, rank in class, awards, activities, clubs, and other information not included in a student's transcript.
 The academic record shall not include documents, notes, records, or descriptions of a student's disciplinary history.
-Academic records are not the same as education records, as referenced in FERPA. - 2.
-Each supervisory-union, supervisory district, and school district shall develop and implement policies and procedures for the secure collection, maintenance, disclosure, transfer, and destruction of academic records.
-Policies shall ensure that records are kept physically and electronically secure; enable accurate and timely reporting in connection with state and federal data collection requirements in alignment with the Agency's statewide data collection efforts; ensure the accuracy, relevancy and confidentiality thereof, and accessibility thereto; and comply with the federal Family and Educational Rights and Privacy Act (FERPA).
+An academic record is not the same as a student's education record, as referenced in FERPA. - 2.
+Each supervisory supervisory union, supervisory district, and school district shall develop and implement policies and procedures for the secure collection, maintenance, disclosure, transfer, and destruction of academic records.
+Policies shall ensure that records are kept physically and electronically secure; enable accurate and timely reporting in connection with state and federal data collection requirements in alignment with the Agencys statewide data collection efforts; ensure the accuracy, relevancy and confidentiality thereof, and accessibility thereto; and comply with the federal Family and Educational Rights and Privacy Act (FERPA).
 School personnel shall protect the confidentiality of all student information and shall release information only as permitted by law. - 3.
-Unless otherwise designated by local policy or state law, each supervisory union or supervisory district that operates grades nine through twelve shall permanently maintain the transcripts of students who have either graduated or withdrawn, and the academic records may be permanently maintained by the school
+Unless otherwise designated by local policy or state law, each supervisory union or supervisory district that operates grades nine through twelve shall permanently maintain the transcripts of students who have either graduated or withdrawn, and the academic records may be permanently maintained by those schools.